Skip to main content

 Inside each thematic area, reforms are organised chronologically.
 The most recent reforms are described first.

-In Denmark, education is based on a number of fundamental principles, among others equal and free access to tuition-free education for all, lifelong learning, high standards, relevance, active participation, and project work.
+In Denmark, it is unanimously agreed upon that education is based on a number of fundamental principles such as education for all, lifelong learning, high standards, relevance, active participation, and project work.

 With regard to children of the compulsory education age, the Danish constitution specifically states that these children are entitled to tuition-free education in the Danish public school (Folkeskole).